rails/rails/guides/source/active_job_basics.md

 end
 ```

+If the exception is not rescued within the job, eg. as shown above, then the job is referred to as "failed".

 ### Retrying or Discarding failed jobs

+A failed job will not be retried, unless configured otherwise.

 It's also possible to retry or discard a job if an exception is raised during execution.
 For example: